NeuroTechX/ntx_slack_archive/devices.md

 >
 The design of this headset is great, and i'm sure they will end up with a great P300 BCI.

+7/31/2017 8:41 PM

+ **aj** :

+ >The articles coming from demos are "damn it worked well" and "was shocked how well it worked"